INTERPRETATIONS OF JUDICIAL MIND

 However, empirical evidence suggests that even highly qualified judges inevitably relied on cognitive decision making process, which will reduce systematic errors in the judgment.

-Legal scholars who represent various schools of thought have long argued that judges do not merely find facts and apply legal principles in a completely accurate and unbiased way
+Legal scholars who represent various schools of thought have long argued that judges do not merely find facts and apply legal principles in a completely accurate and unbiased way, because they are also human being like us.

 Azhar Ahmed Khan vs. Union of India (1962), it was found that irrebutable presumption too was present to held judicial mind in appreciating the existence of facts.